rudolfwilliam/DeepBC/README.md

 python -m morphomnist.scm.train_vae
 ```

-If you would like to visualize or sample from these new models, it is important to first delete the old ones that are stored in `./$/scm/trained_models/checkpoints`.
+VAEs may be trained either one CPU or (multiple) GPUs.
+Training the flows on GPU may result in an error.
+If you would like to work with the newly trained models rather than the old ones, it is important to first delete the old ones that are stored in `./$/scm/trained_models/checkpoints`.
 All other scripts are set up such that they simply take the parameters of any file whose name starts with the according model name.